-Los Angeles Workers’ Comp Claim Process & Employer Refusal
+Workers’ Compensation Claim Process And Employer Refusal

 Our Los Angeles employer refusal lawyers can navigate the complex system of workers’ compensation regulations on your behalf so that you can focus on recovering.
-Here, we’ve provided a brief overview of the California workers’ compensation claims filing process, as well as what to do if your employer is refusing to pay you your rightful benefits.
+Here, we’ve provided a brief overview of the California workers’ compensation claims filing process, as well as what to do if your employer is refusing to pay your rightful benefits.
 We strongly encourage you to involve an attorney early in your case so that you have the best possible chance of a successful outcome.

-How the Workers’ Compensation Process Works in California
+How The Workers’ Compensation Process Works In California

 If you are injured on the job in California, you are entitled to workers’ compensation benefits.
 In order to receive these benefits, you must follow a certain process.
 It’s a good idea to speak to a qualified attorney to ensure that you do not make any mistakes that could jeopardize your ability to receive benefits.

 Generally speaking, the process of filing a claim for workers’ compensation in California is as follows:

 - After suffering a work-related injury, or once you become aware that you have a work-related illness/condition, you will need to report the injury/condition (in writing) to your employer.
 You should do this as soon as possible, as you only have 30 days to take action – and the clock typically starts ticking on the date of your accident/injury.

 - After you have provided a written report of your injury to your employer, he or she should provide you with a workers’ compensation claim form (Form DWC-1) within one business day.
 Your employer should also provide you with applicable information regarding your right to receive workers’ compensation.